Grass family (Poaceae)

 Cultivation: This adaptable grass is typically found in full sun, moist to slightly dry conditions, and soil containing loam, clay loam, or gravelly material.
 Most growth and development occurs during the summer.
 It tolerates occasional mowing, although the surviving plants will be shorter and less erect.
 This grass can spread aggressively in disturbed areas.

 Range & Habitat: Yellow Foxtail is a common grass that occurs in every county of Illinois (see Distribution Map).
-It was introduced accidentally from Europe.
+It was introduced accidentally into North America from Europe.
 Habitats include limestone glades, gravelly areas along rivers, vacant lots, lawns, grassy areas along railroads and roadsides, fields, pastures, mined land, and miscellaneous waste areas.
 This grass prefers highly disturbed areas and rarely invades natural areas to any significant degree.

 Faunal Relations: The species Hysteroneura setaria (Rusty Plum Aphid) was first discovered on Yellow Foxtail in Illinois.
 These aphids were sucking plant juices near the seedheads.
 The foliage of Setaria spp.
 (Foxtail grasses) is eaten occasionally by various mammalian herbivores, including livestock, rabbits, and voles.
 However, the bristly seedheads of mature plants can damage the mouthparts of horses and cattle.
 The seeds are eaten by the Thirteen-Lined Ground Squirrel and many kinds of birds.
 As a matter of fact, the seeds of weedy Foxtail grasses are among the most important sources of food to upland gamebirds and granivorous songbirds (see Bird Table for a listing of these species).